tremor-rs/tremor-runtime/README.md

 ### Elastic demo

-The base tremor demo can be extended to include elasticsearch + kibana via:
+The base tremor demo can be extended to include elasticsearch + [kibana](#kibana) via:

 ```
 make demo-elastic-run
 ```

-This exposes elasticsearch on localhost port 9200 and kibana on port 5601.
+This exposes elasticsearch on localhost port 9200 and [kibana](#kibana) as documented in it's section.

 ### Kitchen Sink demo